awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-user-queries-creating.md

 The following steps describe how to create a typical query\.

 **Prerequisites**
-+ A Fleet Hub for AWS IoT Device Management application tied to an AWS IoT Core account that contains several devices \(things\)
++ A Fleet Hub application tied to an AWS IoT Core account that contains several devices \(things\)
-+ An account that has permissions to use the Fleet Hub for AWS IoT Device Management application
++ An account that has permissions to use the Fleet Hub application

-**Create your first Fleet Hub for AWS IoT Device Management query with a filter in the console**
+**Create your first Fleet Hub query with a filter in the console**

-1. Navigate to your Fleet Hub for AWS IoT Device Management application\.
+1. Navigate to your Fleet Hub application\.

 1. On the default dashboard, verify that you can see the **Device list** tab and the total number of devices \(things\) in the associate AWS IoT Core account\.